Skip to content

 Community hospital.
 Big city expertise.

-With philanthropic support from generous donors totaling more than $37 million over the last five years alone, donors have invested significantly in every corner of Peterborough Regional Health Centre.
+With philanthropic support from generous donors totalling more than $45.5 million since 2020 alone, donors have invested significantly in every corner of Peterborough Regional Health Centre.
 In addition to the vital tools put in the hands of our healthcare professionals, we’ve supported PRHC’s transformation into a fully realized regional health centre.

 From cardiac, stroke and vascular care, to cancer, mental health and minimally invasive intervention, we set out to break boundaries and redefine what it means to be a “community hospital” in Canada by bringing world-class programs, procedures and patient care to your doorstep.